TheBlueLines/auram/README.md

 ```

 ## About Auram
-- It sompress the database file
+- It compress the database file
 - The database goes into a single file
 - Open Source
 - Easy to use in C#